wrap commands in throwaway virtual machines

-- vido is a sudo-like command wrapper.
-Commands run inside a new
+- vido is a sudo-like command wrapper that runs commands

 The main uses are:

 - privilege elevation.
 Commands run as root even if you don’t have root privileges in the first place.